 NGF TOP 100 BUSINESSES IN GOLF

 Trump Golf is one of the sectors of Donald Trump’s vast development empire that the President has been most passionate about over the years.
-The organization owns and operates 19 luxury properties around the world, from New York to Scotland, and Los Angeles to Dubai.
+The organization is one of the most globally recognized brands in luxury golf properties, owning and operating 19 properties around the world, from New York to Scotland, and Los Angeles to Dubai.
 Of those, 12 are in the United States.

 Trump International Golf Club in West Palm Beach, Florida, was the first acquisition by The Trump Organization back in 1999.
 Three years later, the Trump Golf portfolio expanded with the purchase of Trump National Golf Club Westchester, a Jim Fazio design just 30 minutes from Manhattan.
 In 2004, Trump National Bedminster opened amid the rolling horse country of central New Jersey; it’s now a highly-ranked 36-hole facility that hosted the 2017 U.S. Women’s Open and will be home to the 2022 PGA Championship.

-Over the past decade, 14 more facilities have been added to the Trump Golf portfolio, the latest being two in Dubai and two more in Indonesia.
-Phil Mickelson will redesign an 18-hole course along the Indian Ocean that will become Trump International Golf Club Bali.
+Over the past 15 years, 14 more facilities have been added to the Trump Golf portfolio, the most recent being two in Dubai and two more in Indonesia.
+Phil Mickelson is redesigning an 18-hole course along the Indian Ocean that will become Trump International Resort & Golf Club Bali.

 Trump’s first European golf project was built in Aberdeen, Scotland, on a property featuring massive dunes and imposing coastline that he bought in a remote corner of his mother’s home country.